back2nix/ssh2socks5/README.md

 ## Requirements

-- Go 1.20 or later
 - Nix package manager
-- Android SDK (for building Android app)
 - SSH key access to your server
 - NekoBox app (for system-wide VPN on Android)